Alexander v. Yale: Background

 The plaintiffs were Ronni Alexander, Margery Reifler, Pamela Price, Lisa E. Stone and Ann Olivarius.
 All were Yale College students between 1973 and 1980.

-Alexander and Reifler alleged that they were sexually harassed and/or assaulted by a flute teacher (Keith Brion) and hockey coach, respectively, and that Yale provided no procedure through which they could complain.
+Alexander and Reifler alleged that they were sexually harassed and/or assaulted by a flute teacher, Keith Brion, and a hockey coach, respectively, and that Yale provided no procedure through which they could complain.
 Pamela Price alleged a classic case of what is now known as quid pro quo sexual harassment, when a course instructor offered to give her an 'A' if she complied with his sexual demands.
 Lisa Stone alleged emotional distress resulting from her knowledge of another female student’s experiences of sexual harassment by a male university employee without any available recourse.
 Ann Olivarius alleged that the absence of a procedure for complaining about sexual harassment forced her to expend her own time and money on helping fellow students who had been sexually harassed, and that in the course of providing that help she was threatened by individuals whom she was investigating, and that Yale failed to protect her from those individuals.

 At the district court level, a male faculty member and Lisa Stone's thesis adviser, John Winkler, alleged that the poisoned atmosphere arising from sexual harassment made a good relationship with his students impossible.
 He did not join the other plaintiffs' appeal.

 The plaintiffs did not seek damages from Yale.
 Rather, they wanted the court to order Yale to set up a grievance procedure for students who felt they had been sexually harassed.